opensim-org/opensim-core/CONTRIBUTING.md

 ReferenceToT tref1=a, tref2=b; // both are type T&
 ```

 Therefore you should place the “*” and “&” next to the type, not the variable, because logically they are part of the type.
-Unfortunately, the C language had a bug in its syntax which has been inherited by C. A line like “char* a,b” is treated like “char* a; char b;” rather than “char* a; char* b;”, but if I write “typedef char* CharPtr;” then “CharPtr a,b” declares both to be pointers.
+Unfortunately, the C++ language had a bug in its syntax which has been inherited by C++.
+A line like “char* a,b” is treated like “char* a; char b;” rather than “char* a; char* b;”, but if I write “typedef char* CharPtr;” then “CharPtr a,b” declares both to be pointers.
 There is no perfect solution because the language is broken.
 However, there is no problem in argument lists (since each variable has to have its own type).
 So I recommend that you simply avoid the misleading multiple-declaration form when using pointers or references.
 Just use separate declarations or a typedef.
 Then always put the “*” and “&” with the type where they belong.
 So argument lists should look like this:

 ```cpp
 /*YES*/ f(int I, string& name, char* something);